A Full Guide to the Center Back Soccer Position Explained

 What is the evolution of the center back role?

-The center back role often referred to as the central defenders, has evolved significantly over the years.
-Before 1950, teams used to play a lot with a WM formation that consisted of three full backs, but soon afterwards teams began to play more with four defenders in which one of the center backs would drop and basically create two center backs in the middle with the left and right full backs on the width.
+The center back role, often called the central defenders, has evolved significantly over the years.
+Before 1950, teams used to play a lot with a WM formation that consisted of three full backs, but soon afterward, teams began to play more with four defenders, in which one of the center backs would drop and basically create two center backs in the middle with the left and right full backs on the width.

 What are the best soccer cleats for defenders?